Zezgims/Zezgims/README.md

 <a href="#"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" width="40" height="40" style="max-width: 100%;"></a>
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... - 🔭 I'm currently working on [Patika.dev - Bootcamp](https://www.patika.dev/tr/bootcamp)
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...